markfilliph/free-genai-bootcamp-2025/flashcard/readme.md

 ### 8. Frontend Testing
 - Jest and Testing Library for Svelte components testing.
+- Custom testing approach for Svelte components.
 - Unit tests for individual components (FlashcardForm, Navbar, DeckList, etc.).
 - Integration tests for API interactions and state management.
 - Mock implementations for external dependencies.

+For more details on our frontend testing approach, see:
+- [Frontend Testing Guide](./frontend/TESTING_GUIDE.md) - General testing setup and organization
+- [Svelte Testing Approach](./frontend/SVELTE_TESTING_APPROACH.md) - Detailed explanation of our custom approach to testing Svelte components

 To run the tests, use the following commands: